wanghongdacn/go-difs/README.md

 ## What is DIFS?

-DIFS is DACC IAM File System based on IPFS.

-IPFS is a global, versioned, peer-to-peer filesystem.
-It combines good ideas from Git, BitTorrent, Kademlia, SFS, and the Web.
-It is like a single bittorrent swarm, exchanging git objects.
-IPFS provides an interface as simple as the HTTP web, but with permanence built in.
-You can also mount the world at /ipfs.
+DIFS is DACC IAM File System based on [IPFS](https://github.com/ipfs/ipfs) with IAM(Identity and Access Management) system.it is the most fundamental infrastructure and innovation of DACC architecture.
+It includes file sharing system, permission maps, migration engine from centralized storage to decentralized storage.
+More importantly, the whole system is modular and independent from the rest of DACC architecture, so any other public chain that needs modern decentralized storage with IAM capabilities can easily implement DACC file system.

-For more info see: https://github.com/ipfs/ipfs.
+For more information see -> http://dacc.co/whitepaper/Dacc.pdf

 Please put all issues regarding:
-  - IPFS _design_ in the [ipfs repo issues](https://github.com/ipfs/ipfs/issues).
+  - DIFS _design_ in the [DIFS protocol repo issues](https://github.com/Harold-the-Axeman/dacc-iam-filesystem/issues).
-  - Go IPFS _implementation_ in [this repo](https://github.com/Harold-the-Axeman/dacc-iam-filesystem/issues).
+  - Go DIFS _implementation_ in [this repo](https://github.com/Harold-the-Axeman/dacc-iam-filesystem/issues).

 ## Table of Contents